alpine9000/squirt/README.md

 # squirt - Remotely manage Amigas via TCP/IP from modern systems

-`squirtd` is a small server (the executable is less than 5kb) that lets you remotely manage Amigas via TCP/IP from a set of command lines tools running on a more modern system.
+`squirtd` is a small server (the executable is less than 5kb) that lets you remotely manage your Amiga over TCP/IP using set of command lines tools running on a modern system.

 You can:
  * Send (squirt) files